surfsara-visualization/varrout/index.md

 Here you can find slides and videos for the VARR Out event held on November 8th, 2019.

+In the event SURF joined forces together with the University of Amsterdam for the second time to organize an event that's all about collaboration, information and inspiration.
+There were presentations, student pitches, demonstrations and an interactive part; the VARR out Special about all kinds of hot topics about virtual, augmented and mixed reality.

+The event is aimed at researchers, PhDs, students, institutions' IT professionals (from research support to manager), or anyone interested in the application of AR/VR/MR for research.

+# Program and photos

 See [here](program) for the program of the event, including some photo impressions.

 # Presentation slides